Vinifera-Developers/Vinifera/docs/Bugfixes.md

 - Fix a bug where having 75 cameos in a single sidebar strip would crash the game.
 - Fix a bug where the objects would sometimes receive a minimum of 1 damage even if MinDamage was set to 0.
 - Fix a bug where players were only able to queue up to `(BuildLimit - 1)` objects when an object has `BuildLimit > 0`.
+- Fix a bug where the game could read Infantry DoControls out of bounds, potentially causing a desync error in multiplayer.